Oscar Slater: Aftermath

 Detective-Lieutenant Trench died in 1919, aged fifty, and never lived to see justice done.

+After serving an almost two-decades long prison sentence of hard labour, Slater received only £6,000 (2019: £) in compensation.
+He met his most famous advocate, Sir Arthur Conan Doyle, only once in-person; they had a public falling out when Conan Doyle demanded he "be a gentleman" and pay his supporters back for legal fees, which Slater did not.

 In the 1930s, Slater married a local Scottish woman of German descent thirty years his junior and settled in the seaside town of Ayr where he repaired and sold antiques.
-As an enemy alien (born German), Slater and his wife were interned for a brief time at the start of World War II, though Slater had long since lost his German citizenship and never returned to Germany.
+He also returned to using his birth name surname.
+As an enemy alien (born German), Slater and his wife were interned for a brief time at the start of World War II, though Slater had long since lost his German citizenship due to his imprisonment and never returned to Germany.
 Most of Slater's surviving family, including his two sisters, ultimately were murdered in the Holocaust.
 He died in Ayr in 1948 of natural causes.